ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

 ## Zero-Field Controller Feedback Loop ##
 The zero-field controller feedback loop uses the following inputs:
    * **M** – measured magnetic field (it has three components: longitudinal (L), transverse (T) & vertical (V))
-       - in IBEX this should use x, y, z
+       - in IBEX this should use X, Y, Z, with Z being along the beam
    * **O** – Offset (to compensate for sensor placement)
    * _**C**_ – calibration matrix (the inverse the measurements were taken in calibrate)
    * **S** – setpoints requested